shivamgarg444/Cyclistic-Case-Study/README.md

 ## Analysis and Viz

 The final dataset containing trip data of roughly 3.4 million ride records was analyzed.
-Visualizations were made to observe differential trends between the usage by casual riders and annual members.
+Visualizations were developed in Google Data Studio to observe differential trends between the usage by casual riders and annual members.

-> ### Total ride share
+### Total ride share
 ![piechart](viz/pie_chart.PNG)
 #### **Insights**
 * 58.6% of total rides (3.4M) were taken by annual members.